top of page

 Ancient Greek Myths: the who, what and why

 From Homer to Harry Potter, what is it about ancient Greek myths that make them resonate?
-We take a shot at explaining why their star hasn't faded over thousands of years... with some of your favourite gods and heroes featured in our exhibition Gods, Myths & Mortals: Greek Treasures Across the Millennia.
+We take a shot at explaining why their star hasn't faded over thousands of years... with some of your favourite gods and heroes featured in the collections of the Hellenic Museum.

 The first thing to know about ancient Greek mythology is that they had a polytheistic religion, meaning that they believed in and worshipped many different gods and goddesses.
 Greek mythology had no formal structure, except for the various festivals held in honour of the gods, and there was no sacred book or code to live by.
 Temples were constructed for the worship of certain gods and goddesses, often the patron deity of the town.